nova-pkgs/python/Doc/library/curses.ascii.rst

    Checks for a non-ASCII character (ordinal values 0x80 and above).

-These functions accept either integers or single-character strings; when the argument is a string, it is first converted using the built-in function :func:`ord`.
+These functions accept either integers or strings; when the argument is a string, it is first converted using the built-in function :func:`ord`.

-Note that all these functions check ordinal bit values derived from the character of the string you pass in; they do not actually know anything about the host machine's character encoding.
+Note that all these functions check ordinal bit values derived from the  first character of the string you pass in; they do not actually know anything about the host machine's character encoding.
+For functions  that know about the character encoding (and handle internationalization properly) see the :mod:`string` module.

 The following two functions take either a single-character string or integer byte value; they return a value of the same type.